Prof. Dr. Sergio P. Acebrón

 As a PhD student, I was fascinated by the mechanical complexity and yet biophysical adaptability of molecular machines and protein networks (Acebrón et al., JBC 2008, Acebrón et al., FEBS 2009).
 This mechanistic mindset has permeated my research as postdoc, project leader, and now as a group leader.
 I always strive to identify and characterise novel molecular mechanisms, and to understand their functional context across the biological scales of life:

 If you ask any biologist how canonical WNT signalling exerts its functions during development, they will likely say via β-catenin-dependent transcription.
-As postdoc and project leader, I challenged this monolithic view by identifying that WNT signalling also promotes a novel post-translational programme, which we named WNT/STOP (Acebron et al., Mol Cell 2014; Acebron & Niehrs Trends Cell Biol 2016).
+As postdoc and project leader, I challenged this textbook knowledge by identifying that WNT signalling also promotes a novel post-translational programme, which we named WNT/STOP (Acebron et al., Mol Cell 2014; Acebron & Niehrs Trends Cell Biol 2016).
 Our discovery opened new biology to be explored beyond traditional models previously studied in WNT signalling.
 For example, we found that WNT signalling orchestrates a rich, post-translational programme required for mammal sperm maturation and motility in the epididymis; and uncovered a subset of infertility in man (Koch, Acebron, et al., CELL 2015).
 We also provided the first evidence for WNT/STOP activity in development.
 We identified that WNT/STOP is required for the first embryonic cleavages in transcriptionally silent Xenopus zygotes (Huang et al., PNAS 2015).
-Beyond basic research, our discoveries have been utilised by others to develop a novel treatment for drug-resistant acute leukaemia (Hinze et al., Cancer Cell 2019).
+Beyond basic research, our discoveries have been utilised by others to develop novel therapeutical avenues for drug-resistant acute leukaemia (Hinze et al., Cancer Cell 2019).

 CV – Sergio P. Acebrón